sgsikorski/UnversityWebScrape/README.md

 Goes to the cooresponding website then searchs for all the hyperlinks within the website.
 Visits them and collects text data and checks if certain keywords are mentioned.
 Then creates a .txt file with all the data

+Linear run time of ~28 minutes for 73 university websites.